dokpin/yolov4_inference/README.md

 # yolov4_inference
 Visual Studio 2022 + OpenCV4.5.5 <br/>
-OpenCV path is set in the solution property.
-Modify it to use. <br/>
+Modify the OpenCV path in the property of the solution <br/>